textnet/TN2/README.md

 ## Finalizing things

-- command do load a thing by url
+- command to load a thing by url
 - written word for ^